 Safeguard American Voter Eligibility Act (H.R.
 22)

-Title: Safeguard American Voter Eligibility Act (SAVE act)
+Title: Safeguard American Voter Eligibility Act (SAVE Act)

-Brief Description: The SAVE Act is a federal bill that has passed the House and is awaiting Senate action.
+Brief Description: The SAVE Act is a federal bill that has passed the House of Representatives and is awaiting Senate action.
 It would require documentary proof of U.S. citizenship to register to vote in federal elections.

 Sponsors: